Bug report #2760

 I can build the Leopard Qgis with Qt Cocoa, BUT, that will either take a lot of work compiling Qt Cocoa to include PPC code, or will be Intel-only if I use the downloadable Qt Cocoa.

-#6 Updated by William Kyngesburye about 9 years ago
+#6 Updated by William Kyngesburye over 9 years ago

 I've added configuration ability for a custom build of Qt in , so a PPC cocoa Qt can be compiled and used.
 This is a workaround for now.
 Ultimately, someone with more Qt/Mac skills needs to figure this out so a Carbon Qt works (or get Nokia to include PPC cocoa, or just wait until PPC Macs are no longer supported at all).

-#9 Updated by Paolo Cavallini over 7 years ago
+#9 Updated by Paolo Cavallini about 8 years ago

 - Assignee deleted (